gitlabhq/gitlabhq/doc/integration/jira_development_panel.md

    ![Configure namespace on GitLab Jira App](img/jira_dev_panel_setup_com_3.png)

-After a namespace is added, all future commits, branches, and merge requests of all projects under that namespace are synced to Jira.
-Past data cannot be synced at the moment.
+After a namespace is added:

+- All future commits, branches, and merge requests of all projects under that namespace are synced to Jira.
+- From GitLab 13.8, past merge request data is synced to Jira.

+Support for syncing past branch and commit data [is planned](https://gitlab.com/gitlab-org/gitlab/-/issues/263240).

 For more information, see [Usage](#usage).